simetri.geometry.circle

 output : ndarray

-Returns the dot product of a
+Returns the dot product of a and b.
+If a and b are both

 scalars or both 1-D arrays then a scalar is returned; otherwise